 The Heli Mitt has many applications, including just about anything that involves cold, dry weather.
 Whether you're jumping out the helicopter to get your next freshie or shoveling snow when it's - 20F outside, they will keep you warm.
 The only places we would avoid using them is while ski mountaineering, as they don't provide great dexterity.
 Other than that, this is still our favorite mitt for riding the lifts at the resort and getting out into the backcountry.

 Amber, the author, shredding it down Sheep Chute while testing the Heli Mitt.
 This mitt is incredibly versatile, allowing great warmth, thermoregulation, and protection to keep you playing all day.

 This dreamy and adorable mitten is one of our favorite mitts.
 It features a wonderful balance of warmth, thermoregulation, versatility, and quality.
-The price is just right at $130, and we know it will be accompanying us on many snowy adventures to come.
+The price is just right, and we know it will be accompanying us on many snowy adventures to come.
 It's just not our favorite for wet winter recreating.

 Amber rides the ski lifts in Telluride, testing the warmth and breathability of the Hestra Heli Mitt.